Ethan Marks

 During my trip to White Sands, I occupied myself by:

-You can kind of make out the ETHAN
+You can kind of see the 'ETHAN' in the sand

 There isn’t much else in the way of activities, but that just makes it an even more tranquil and peaceful experience.